SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jmx-opentelemetry.md

 ### Overview

-The **JMX - Overview** dashboard provides a quick summary of CPU and memory usage by different deployments.
-It also shows key statistics like JVM uptime, process versus system CPU load, committed versus used memory, objects collected by GC, and time taken by the last GC run server-wise.
+The **JMX - Overview** dashboard provides a quick summary of Heap Memory, Memory Pool and Garbage Collection time by different java processes.

 Use this dashboard to:
 * Identify the java processes using maximum heap memory and memory pool.
 * Monitor the Percentage Heap Usage and Percentage Memory Pool Usage to avoid OOM errors.
+* Compare the Heap Memory, Memory Pool and Garbage Collection time with last week's trends.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/JMX-OpenTelemetry/JMX-Overview.png' alt="Overview" />